jnozzi/cocoadev.com/markdown/HowToAddAProgressBar.md

 ----
 (This is an auto-response)
-To put a progress bar in a General/NSPanel, make the panel appear when the process begins, and then disappear when the process is finished use:
+To put a progress bar in a NSPanel, make the panel appear when the process begins, and then disappear when the process is finished use:

-General/myProgress window] center];
+myProgress window] center];
 [[myProgress window] makeKeyAndOrderFront:nil]; // nspanel was originally hidden in Interface Builder [[myProgress window] display];
 for(i=0;i<max;i++)